All children would grow up, except him.

 Aymaco said he had always heard that paradise was full of good spirits and old relatives, but the boy waved it away.

 “That’s what grown-ups think.
-What do you think Heaven is?”
+What do you think it is?”

 The child looked into hazel eyes and realized he had no idea what it was like.

-“I’ll tell you what it is,” he began, the firefly swooping around in colors of the sea; blue, aquamarine, teal, and white.
+“I’ll tell you,” he began, the firefly swooping around in colors of the sea; blue, aquamarine, teal, and white.

 “It’s a sea, a wide ocean as far as the eye can see.
 The wind is always with you and the water is clear.
-The sky is never cloudy, and only to let you see beams of light shine through them like from a picture book.
+The sky is never cloudy, and only to let you see beams of light shine through them like trees.
 The boat is always ready to sail and changes however you want it.
-It could be a skipper, or a sailboat, all at a moments notice.
+It could be a canoe, or a raft, all at a moments notice.
 The beaches are covered in white sands, and the palm trees have the most delicious coconuts.
 The locals on the island are forever happy and always love a good celebration.
 The food is delicious and-”

 “Will my family be there?”